mark99i/vesc-display-install/README.md

 https://youtu.be/2bIfX92aeMQ

 ## Usability features
-- Customizable interface
+- Two interface modes: expert (as in the screenshots) and simplified
+  - In expert mode, all current indicators for controllers, a graph of speed and power are available
+  - The simplified interface shows the display of the current speed, as well as information about the session and data from the last start when stopping.
+There are 3 parameters available for configuration
 - Fast display of current speed and current data
-- Displaying a graph by speed and power
 - Saves the total distance (odometer)
 - Calculation of the parameters of the session (average speed, maximum, watts, etc.)
+- Saving session history, plotting speed and power during the session
 - Has several indicators of consumption efficiency (eg. WhKm, WhKmH)
 - Speedlogic mode with a maximum refresh rate for measuring acceleration 0-40, 0-50, 0-60, 0-70
 - Fully supports (and designed for) Dual-ESC mode